-When a program has submitted its Self-Study Report and accompanying fee it will receive confirmation from NAEYC staff that the report is complete and NAEYC is ready to schedule a site visit.
-At that time, if the program requires a delay in hosting the visit, the program can submit a written request to NAEYC staff to delay its site visit to the semester after the date proposed by NAEYC.
+When a program has submitted its Self-Study Report and accompanying fee, it will receive confirmation from NAEYC staff that the report is accepted and NAEYC is ready to schedule a site visit.
+At that time, if the program requires a delay in hosting the visit due to extenuating circumstances, the program can submit a written request to NAEYC staff (via an Extension Request Form) to delay its site visit to the semester after the date proposed by NAEYC; the request should clearly state the reason for the extension and explain how the extension will enable the program to address the underlying circumstance.
+Extenuating circumstances may include acts of nature or other disasters, faculty strikes, faculty illness or death, the illness or death of a primary or secondary contact's immediate family member, or due to a primary or secondary contact's sudden/unanticipated departure from the program.
 Decisions will be made on a case-by-case basis-by staff, in the case of a program preparing for its first accreditation site visit, or by the Executive Committee of the Commission, in the case of renewal site visits.
-In either case, a program may be required to submit an updated Self-Study Report closer to the time of the visit should a year or more elapse between submission of the Self-Study Report and the site visit.
+In either case, a program may be required to submit an updated Self-Study Report closer to the time of the visit depending on the time elapsed between submission of the Self-Study Report and the site visit.
 If an accredited program receives an extension on hosting a renewal site visit, its current accreditation period is extended to accommodate this additional time.
+Programs can only request one extension for their site visit.